Top Most Popular Foods in Libya

 22. Dolma (دولما)

-The coastal region of Libya was ruled by the Ottoman Empire from 1551 to 1864.
-Therefore, Libyan cuisine is heaily influenced by the Turkish cuisine, in addition to the Italian and neighboring Egyptian and Tunisian cuisines.
-Dishes such as Dolma, Baklava, lentil soup, and Kaak are great examples of the Turkish culinary influence in Libya.
+From 1551 to 1864 the coastal region of Libya was ruled by the Ottoman Empire.Therefore, Libyan cuisine is heavily influenced by Turkish food, in addition to the Italian and neighboring Egyptian and Tunisian gastronomy.

-Dolma is a family of stuffed dishes well known in Central Asia and the Middle East.
+Dolma is a family of stuffed dishes well known throughout Central Asia and the Middle East.
 A vegetable leaf is used as a wrap for a filling or stuffing that consists of a mixture of chopped herbs (coriander, parsley, spring onion, and mint) along with minced meat, tomato, rice ,and a variety of spices.